About the CCPS Associate of Science in Foundations in Education

 A study of the process of human development from conception through adolescence with particular emphasis on development during the elementary school, middle school and high school age periods of growth and development.
 The course will emphasize the contemporary research, theory and findings in the areas of cognitive, emotional and physical development with a focus on psychological processes and structures and their implications for the education process.

+It is strongly recommended that students have completed one year of high school algebra or MATH 100 in order to be successful in this course.
 Development of the number systems — whole numbers through real numbers.
-Problem-solving strategies, functions, elementary logic and set theory are included.
+Problem solving strategies, functions, elementary logic and set theory are included.

 Principles and practice of effective oral communication.
 This course focuses on researching, composing, and delivering formal and informal presentations.
 Topics include ethics and public speaking, listening, research, analyzing and adapting to audiences, message construction, outlining, delivery of messages, effective use of visual aids, and critically evaluating public address.
 The course emphasizes informative and persuasive speaking.
 Designed for students who seek to improve speaking and critical thinking skills.